-Make sure that not only are you feeding your Shih Tzu the healthy and quality food, but that you’re monitoring weight gain.
+Make sure that not only are you feeding your Shih Tzu healthy and quality food, but that you’re monitoring weight gain.
+We know it can be hard to resist feeding them their favorite maple bacon dog biscuits, but be sure to practice moderation when giving your Shih Tzu any treats.
 Do note that this breed can be a bit fickle about food choice, thus there’s a bit of work to be done before you’ve ironed out a meal plan that sticks.
 Feed them well and if they start to gain weight create a balance between food proportions and the amount of exercise they receive.

 Choose A Reputable Breeder

 Seeing as the Shih Tzu is a popular dog, there’s a higher propensity that irresponsible breeders are out there producing quantity over quality.
 If you buy a Shih Tzu that was bred poorly, there’s a much bigger chance that he’ll have health and behavioral problems in the future.